 If you decide on medical care after a sexual assault, there are Sexual Assault Nurse Examiners (SANE) who have been specially trained to perform sexual assault exams at the Rape Crisis Center.
-S.A.N.Es have a minimum of two years experience prior to their availability to go through S.A.N.E. training.
-To access a S.A.N.E. exam, you can make arrangements by contact the Rape Crisis Center hotline at 405-701-5660.
+S.A.N.Es have a minimum of two years’ experience prior to their availability to go through S.A.N.E. training.
+To access a S.A.N.E. exam, you can make arrangements by contacting the Rape Crisis Center hotline at 405-701-5660.
 These exams are free of cost to you and may be done within 9 days (216 hours) after an assault.
-You are able to bypass the hospital if an exam is all that is needed.
+You can bypass the hospital if an exam is all that is needed.
 This speeds up the process for you and will keep you from incurring any unnecessary costs.

 You direct how the exam moves forward.
 S.A.N.E.s will get a narrative of what occurred that will direct which components of the rape kit to complete.
 Based on what decisions you make about the exam and the type of sexual assault the most common type of exam follows this order:

 • Narrative of the assault-this is your words written down by the S.A.N.E. exactly as you say them

 • Oral swabbing-the S.A.N.E. will swab your cheeks, lips, tongue, etc. to get your DNA

 • Pictures-if there are any visible injuries, the S.A.N.E. will document them with a camera

 • Pelvic exam (if needed)-this is similar to a gynecological examination